davidbsu/polar-align-mount/README.md

 This version works on both iOS and Android phones.
-It is a WPA (Web Progressive App) that you can add to your home screen like an app downloaded from an app store.
+It is a PWA (Progressive Web App) that you can add to your home screen like an app downloaded from an app store.

 On iPhone with Safari: